A person giving a shoulder massage to a child on a bed in a warmly lit room, with a cabinet and a small rack in the background.

 History of Osteopathy

 Osteopathy was developed in the late 1800s.
 The founder of osteopathy, Dr. A.T.
 Still, was a physician who was disappointed and disillusioned with the common medical practices of his time, which he felt were often unhelpful at best and harmful at worst.
-Tragically, he lost his wife and three children to bacterial meningitis, and felt there must be a better way to do medicine.
+Tragically, he lost three children to bacterial meningitis, and felt there must be a better way to do medicine - and spent the rest of his life dedicated to this pursuit.
 Through careful study and observation, he realized he could help people improve their heath and wellness with only his hands.
 He started the first school of Osteopathy in 1892 with 21 students, including 6 women.

 Like many other instances of cultural appropriation, he did not credit the Shawnee tribe for sharing their knowledge, and the origins and lineage of osteopathy are not routinely taught in medical schools.
 Osteopathy is the root of several traditions of bodywork including chiropractic and craniosacral therapy, all which do not formally acknowledge their lineage.
 Millions of people have benefitted from this knowledge without proper acknowledgement.
 Therefore I will donate 1% of her profits to the Shawnee Tribe.